L-u-c-k-ybit/L-u-c-k-ybit/README.md

 - 👋 Hi, I’m @L-u-c-k-ybit
 - 👀 I’m interested in learning new things
-- 🌱 I’m currently how not to become an NPC
+- 🌱 I’m currentlylearning about serverless technologies
 - 📫 You can reach me at raktimbaruah938@gmail.com

 <!---